butlin/presentations/MEDI2101 Wk 3_1 respiratory_regulation1.md

 <a href="https://ilearn.mq.edu.au/course/view.php?id=64513#section-8"> MEDI2101 iLearn Week 3</a>

+--
+###
+#### A lot of work?

+- In theory, each 10 credit point unit should have around 10 to 12 hours of content / work each week (including time to complete assessments).
+- I have tried to put together the best material to help you progress toward a medical / clinical career.
+- Nothing is compulsory.
+As an adult learner, you can decide whether you engage a lot or a little.

+--
+###
+#### Anatomy quizzes - or anything else missed?

+Please send me a private message through the iLearn private message system.

+I am very happy to extend the closing time on any of the anatomy formative quizzes if you have not completed them.

 ---

 Respiration changes in response to the physiological status and surrounding environment.
 That is a **change** in the physiology or environment needs to be **detected** and a response invoked as a result.
 The inputs that regulate respiration include: